 LiDAR mobile mapping versus drone based mapping

 Vashaun Henderson, Operations Manager at Rekon, had initially planned to conduct LiDAR surveys of the area using their Unmanned Aerial Vehicle (UAV) with the Routescene RS4 LidarPod mounted underneath.
 However Vashaun confirmed, “Once we took a look at the neighborhood we realized we could collect 95% of the data easily using the truck mounted LiDAR mobile mapping system.
 The Routescene system has the benefit of being either mounted on the truck or used as a UAV payload.
 The choice is ours depending on the conditions.
 Being closer to the road and to nearby assets in the vehicle meant we would collect even more accurate data.
 We identified one area close to the river where it was more appropriate to use the LiDAR system on the drone.”

 Using this combination of vehicle and UAV based data collection allowed Rekon and their client to save money and time during this project.

 Ground control and data collection

 During August 2020, in temperatures of 40°C, the Rekon team partnered with survey company Allterra Land Surveying to undertake the survey.
-Allterra prepared all the ground control points the day before the survey, which were used to calibrate for drift, which is typical in any longer vehicle survey.
+Allterra prepared all the ground control points the day before the survey, which were used to calibrate for drift, which is typical in a longer vehicle survey.

-Vashaun commented, “You do have to be very careful when flying the drone near power lines.
+Vashaun commented, “You do have to be very careful when flying the drone near powerlines.
 This was reinforced when we saw a goose from a flock, which was flying nearby, hit and arc the power line and fall into the river like a roasted turkey.”